andre-lichtsteiner/ModelComparison/documentation.md

 <div class="beast_object">
 <h3><span class='class_path'>beast.app.tools.</span><span class="class_name">ModelComparisonCalculator</span></h3>

 <p/>This is a command-line tool for analying the log files outputted with a <i>ModelComparisonLogger</i> included.

 <p/>It takes your log file and produces an estimate for the Bayes factor.

+<p/>See this <a href='/ModelComparison/using-modelcomparison-calculator/'>guide to using the calculator</a>

 </div>